 While every pet is different, it is possible that your pet may experience a few mild side effects after vaccination.
 Your pet may seem sleepy or less affectionate for several hours after receiving their vaccines.
 However, if you notice any persistent signs of vomiting or diarrhea, difficulty breathing or swelling around the face and muzzle, you should contact our pet emergency services immediately.

-Vickie Hall - Parrish, FL
+Kristen Reinisch - Parrish, FL